 For me, credit score was a big one to tackle and understand, which she goes into in great depth; how to check it, how to improve it and how not to damage it going forward.

-The book also offers practical advice on pensions, mortgages and paying off debt, as well as delving into money in a relationship and it’s affect on your mental health.
+The book also offers practical advice on pensions, mortgages and paying off debt, as well as delving into money in a relationship and the effect on your mental health.
 A must-follow for anyone getting serious about money.